 Abi Hodson is a transdisciplinary artist and facilitator living between Kjipuktuk/Halifax and Tiohtià:ke/Montréal.
 Their practice is grounded in fibres and collage.
-Through video, movement, sculpture, and zine-making, they construct a language of sensory entanglements in order to research the real and manufactured space between ourselves and the material world (between the tongue and what it tastes, between our bodies and the environments we build).
+Through video, movement, sculpture, and zine-making, they construct a language of sensory entanglements to research the real and manufactured space between ourselves and the material world (between the tongue and what it tastes, between our bodies and the environments we build).
 Through their work, Abi seeks to spark curiosity, delight, and generative discordance.

 Publications: